 How do you knit a bonding box?
 Bonding Boxes are knitted in matching pairs.
 One square is placed with a premature baby and the other is fastened to the mother’s skin, then the boxes are exchanged for boxes every 12 hours or every time the mum comes.
 Many Neonatal Units now use that.

 How much does a NICU nurse make?

 While Nurses who are generally registered in the United States receive $ 80,010 per year according to the United States Bureau of Labor and Statistics (BLS), NICU nurses are the highest paid nurses.
-On the same subject : How to Cut Out Letters.
+Read also : How to Make Toys Out of Recycled Objects.
 The average hourly wage for a NICU nurse is $ 47.06 per hour.

 As the NICU nurse makes an hour?
 The average hourly wage for a NICU nurse is $ 47.06 per hour.
 This hourly rate puts the average salary of a NICU nurse around 19% higher than the average salary of a registered nurse.

 Why is being a NICU nurse difficult?
 As a NICU nurse, you spend less time lifting and moving patients and more time standing or sitting while holding babies.
 However, even if you can experience less physical stress, being a NICU nurse tends to be emotionally demanding, especially given that this population is very vulnerable.

 As a first year NICU nurse does?
 Salaries in entry level positions start around $ 60,000 while experienced neonatal nurses generate up to $ 121,000.
 Salary levels can vary depending on the state or region where you work.